dzackgarza/Notes/Talks/A Brief Introduction to Category Theory/A Brief Introduction to Category Theory.md

 - Canonical Example: Vector spaces $V$ and their duals $V^*$ over a field $k$
   - $V^* = \{\phi: V \rightarrow k\}$ where $\phi$ is linear
   - $V \not\cong V*$, but $V \cong V^{**}$
-- Very powerful!
-Example: Poincare Duality
+- A very powerful example: Poincare Duality
   - The $k$th homology group of an $n$-dimensional manifold  is isomorphic $(n-k)$th cohomology group
   - $H^k(M) \cong H_{n-k}(M)$.